Top 20 Least & Most Landlord-Friendly States

 In Oregon, landlords face unique challenges thanks to robust tenant protection laws.
 These include:

-- 90-day notification for monthly tenancies: For people on month-to-month leases, landlords must hold off on any rent hikes for the first year and must provide a 90-day notice before increasing rent.
+• 90-day notification for monthly tenancies: For people on month-to-month leases, landlords must hold off on any rent increases for the first year and must provide 90 days’ notice before increasing rent.

-- Support during moves: In cities like Portland, hefty rent increases could mean paying for your tenant’s moving costs.
-If you raise the rent by 10% or more, you might need to foot the bill for your tenant’s relocation.
+• Support during moves: In cities like Portland, hefty rent increases could mean paying for your tenant’s moving costs.
+If you raise the rent by 10% or more, you might need to cover your tenant’s relocation costs.

-Oregon also doesn’t play around when it comes to rental unit habitability.
-As a landlord, you’re expected to keep properties safe and habitable—fail to do so, and tenants might just deduct their repair bills from the rent.
+Oregon also doesn’t play around when it comes to the habitability of rental units.
+As a rental property owner, you’re expected to keep properties safe and habitable.
+If you fail to do so, tenants might just deduct their repair bills from the rent.

 6. New Jersey

-New Jersey has the dubious honor of sporting the highest property taxes nationwide.
-The average homeowner here forks out about $9,000 annually in property taxes.
-For landlords, that’s not just a dent in the budget; it’s a gaping hole.
+New Jersey has the dubious honor of sporting the highest property taxes nationwide, already making it one of the least landlord-friendly states.
+The average homeowner here forks out about $10,570 annually in property taxes.
+For rental property owners, that’s not just a dent in the budget; it’s a gaping hole.

-Also, the state allows local jurisdictions to impose rent control.
-Approximately 100 municipalities in the state have put a cap on how much you can charge for rent.
-And landlords have to provide at least 30 days’ notice before raising rent.
+The state also allows local jurisdictions to impose rent control.
+Approximately 100 municipalities in the state have put a cap on how much you can charge for rent, and rental property owners have to provide at least 30 days’ notice before raising rent.

 New Jersey also has strict rules around security deposits.
-You can only ask for one and a half months’ rent.
-And once the tenant says goodbye, you’ve got 30 days to pay up.
-Plus if your tenant had to leave because of an emergency (fires, floods, or evacuations), or was a victim of domestic violence, you might be reaching for your checkbook even sooner.
+You can only ask for 1.5 months’ rent.
+Once the tenant says goodbye, you’ve got 30 days to pay up.
+Plus, if your tenant had to leave because of an emergency (fires, floods, or evacuations), or was a victim of domestic violence, you might be reaching for your checkbook even sooner.

 7. Maryland

-In Maryland, several areas have imposed rent control rules that prevent landlords from raising rents whenever they want.
+In Maryland, several areas have imposed rent control rules that prevent landlords from raising rents at will.
 Thanks to the Renters’ Rights and Stabilization Act of 2024, security deposits can’t exceed one month’s rent now.
 Landlords must give a written 10-day notice for unpaid rent before starting eviction proceedings.
 Evictions in the state take two months on average and can sometimes last up to five months.

-Plus, based on the new Act, which goes into effect in October 2024, landlords must hand over a copy of the Maryland Tenants’ Bill of Rights when signing a lease, ensuring renters know their rights from day one.
+Plus, under the new Act, landlords must hand over a copy of the Maryland Tenants’ Bill of Rights when signing a lease, ensuring renters know their rights from day one.

-Moreover, landlords now need to let tenants make an offer before they put a property up for sale.
-They must send each tenant a written notice to deliver an offer to purchase the property before listing it for sale.
+Moreover, rental property owners now need to let tenants make an offer on the property before they put it up for sale.
+They must send each tenant a written notice requiring them to submit an offer to purchase the property before listing it.
 This new rule can tie things up a bit for sellers.

 In D.C., there are tight rent control regulations.
 If you have tenants who are older or disabled, you can only bump up the rent by 2.9%.
-For other tenants, a maximum of 4.9% is required, depending on the CPI for the year plus a small margin.
+For other tenants, a maximum of 4.9% is required, depending on the year’s CPI, plus a small margin.
 The state also has many rules governing when and how rent increases can be applied.
 For instance, you can’t raise rents for tenants who received rent increases in certain months of the previous year.

-One legal hurdle landlords face when trying to sell in D.C. is the Tenant Opportunity to Purchase Act (TOPA).
-TOPA stipulates offering your tenants the first shot at buying whenever you want to sell your place.
-This potentially stretches out the sale timeline.
+One legal hurdle rental property owners face when trying to sell in D.C. is the Tenant Opportunity to Purchase Act (TOPA).
+TOPA stipulates that you offer your tenants the first shot at buying whenever you want to sell your place.
+This could extend the sales timeline.

 9. Vermont

-Vermont’s property tax rate is 1.83%, the fourth highest in the nation.
-Landlords must issue a 14-day written notice for unpaid rent before they can file an eviction lawsuit.
-The eviction process in the state is notoriously drawn out, often taking four to seven months.
+Vermont’s property tax rate is 1.42%, usually within the top five in the U.S., earning it a spot on our least landlord-friendly states.
+Landlords must issue a 14-day written notice for unpaid rent before filing an eviction lawsuit, and the process itself is notoriously drawn out, often taking four to seven months.

 In Vermont, if landlords delay essential repairs, tenants can take matters into their own hands.
 They’re legally allowed to handle repairs themselves, deduct the costs from their rent, or withhold rent until the issue is resolved.